neonevm/neon-evm.docs/docs/governance/technical_implementation/vote.md

 1.4 Press the right or left button to select the first digit of your PIN code, and then press both buttons to enter a digit.

-1.5 After you have confirmed your PIN code, your 24-word recovery phrase will now be displayed word by word on the Ledger device screen.
+1.5 After you have confirmed your PIN code, your 24-word recovery phrase is displayed word by word on the Ledger device screen.
 The recovery phrase is the **only** backup of your private key and is crucial for accessing your wallet.
 It will be displayed only **once**, so it's vital to **write it down and store it in a secure location**.

 > Ensure you:
 >